290. Song—A Waukrife Minnie

 And wi’ a meikle hazel rung

 O fare thee well, my hinnie!

 Thou art a gay an’ a bonnie lass,

 But thou has a waukrife minnie.

 | Best Poems | Short Poems

 Email Poem |

-Analysis and Comments on 290.
+Comments, Analysis, and Meaning on 290.
 Song—A Waukrife Minnie